vidhipatel94/ArcProgressStackView/README.md

  - shadow:

-    allows you to add shadow to your progress models, but remember, the shadow need LAYER_TYPE_SOFTWARE, so it decrease FPS.
+    allows you to add shadow to your progress models, but remember, the shadow need `LAYER_TYPE_SOFTWARE`, so it decrease FPS.

  - round corners: